 Currently I’m working for Kajaani University of Applied Sciences in the low-carbon and circular economy projects.
 Autumn 2021 my book was published.
 It’s called ’Missä syrjä sijaitsee? -Kun kaupunki ei ole kaikki.” and it’s about regional development, regional politics and life in different areas of the country.

 In 2021 I was elected for the second term as a chair in Green party council, and for the third term for Kajaani city council.
 In the beginning of 2022 new social and healthcare council was elected – I’m a member there.
+In June 2023 my term as a chair of the party council ended and I was elected for a vice-chair of the Green party.
 I’m grateful for the support & trust I have got, and I try to be worth of it.